michnotmeesh/michnotmeesh.github.io/essays/love-js-hate-js.md

 All of these things make me excited to code again.

 College is supposed to be hard because it makes you realize what is worth your time

+I have experience with learning web development the first week in has been very fulfilling!